davidbits/gravitymap/docs/data-and-sources.md

 ## Pluto data

-Pluto is included because the user asked for the whole solar system, but the handling is less uniform than for the eight major planets.
+Pluto is included for completeness, but the handling is less uniform than for the eight major planets.

 The current implementation uses: